Nugo-Tech/nodejs-assessment/README.md

 ## Bonus Points (Optional)

 Consider these optional enhancements to earn bonus points:
-- Deploy the application on a live server
+- Deploy the application to a live server
+- Use of a logging framework
+- Use of Docker

 ## Questions and Assistance